 - Repeat this movement over for your designated time and for the designated sets.

 - If you find your neck is becoming uncomfortable or stiff, you can relax your head and keep it on the floor while you perform this exercise.

-This example is based on a two day per week training program, the other days not included are your rest days, this is the time your body needs to rest and recover.
+This example is based on a two day per week workout plan, the other days not included are your rest days, this is the time your body needs to rest and recover.

 1) Squats – 2 warm-up sets and 5 working sets.

 In the warm-up sets, squat with a light barbell 25-30 times.
 In working sets, we start with 20 repetitions and reach down to 8, increasing the working weight with each set.